wkolowski/Type-Theory-Wishlist/README.md

 ### [Constructors that Compute](Induction/ConstructorsThatCompute)

-The basic idea here is that during inductive type definition constructors can pattern match on their arguments and compute (almost) like ordinary recursive functions.
+The basic idea here is that in inductive type definitions constructors can pattern match on their arguments and compute (almost) like ordinary recursive functions.
 Let's see an example.

 ```
 data Z : Type
-| z : Z
+| z
-| s : Z -> Z
+| s (pred : Z)
   | p k => k
-| p : Z -> Z
+| p (succ : Z)
   | s k => k
 ```